 To be eligible for membership, you must be an outstanding student of sound character and enrolled at a college or university with a chapter of Phi Kappa Phi.
 Because Phi Kappa Phi recognizes and promotes academic excellence in all fields of higher education, your field of study may be in any discipline.

-Juniors must have completed 72 units overall, including 24 units at Sacramento State and must rank scholastically in the top 7.5 percent (or higher depending on local chapter standards) of their class.
+Juniors must have completed 72 units overall, including 24 units at Sacramento State, and must rank scholastically in the top 7.5 percent (or higher depending on local chapter standards) of their class.

 Seniors must rank in the top 10 percent (or higher depending on local chapter standards) of their class.
 Those who have graduated the previous summer or fall, or are scheduled to graduate during the current spring semester, are considered for eligibility.

 Graduate students, as well, must rank in the upper 10 percent of their class.
-Those who have graduated the previous summer or fall, or are scheduled to graduate during the current spring semester, are considered for eligibility.
+Those who have graduated the previous summer or fall, or who are scheduled to graduate during the current spring semester, are considered for eligibility.

 Faculty, professional staff, and alumni who have achieved scholarly distinction may also be eligible for membership.